Cybersecurity and Applied AI career insights

 CUI handling requirements drive cybersecurity compliance programs across the entire defense industrial base.
 Contractors who process CUI must implement NIST 800-171 controls and will need CMMC certification.
 Security engineers must configure systems to protect CUI in transit and at rest.
 GRC analysts track CUI flows and ensure proper marking and handling procedures.

-Cybersecurity professionals who regularly work with Controlled Unclassified Information include GRC Analyst, Security Engineer, Chief Information Security Officer.
+Cybersecurity professionals who work with Controlled Unclassified Information include GRC Analyst, Security Engineer, Chief Information Security Officer.
 These roles apply Controlled Unclassified Information knowledge within the Compliance & Privacy domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.